xorbitsai/xorbits/doc/source/index.rst

 - :ref:`Xorbits Train <xorbits_train_index>`: Train your own state-of-the-art models for ML and DL frameworks such as PyTorch, XGBoost, etc.

-- :ref:`Xorbits Tune <xorbits_tune_index>`: Finetune your models by running state of the art algorithms such as PEFT.

 - :ref:`Xorbits Inference <xorbits_inference_index>`: Scalable serving to deploy state-of-the-art models.
 Integrate with the most popular deep learning libraries, like PyTorch, ggml, etc.

 Xorbits features a familiar Python API that supports a variety of libraries, including pandas, NumPy, scikit-learn, PyTorch,